Chris-Christian/PortSwigger-labs-writeups/Cross-site scripting (XSS)/readme.md

 - DOM XSS in innerHTML sink using source location.search
 - DOM XSS in jQuery anchor href attribute sink using location.search source
 - DOM XSS in jQuery selector sink using a hashchange event
+- Reflected XSS into attribute with angle brackets HTML-encoded
 - ...more labs in progress

 ---